JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 ### Upgrading Java on Agents

-If you are trying to launch an agent, and it is not able to find the required Java version (currently Java 6) in any of the [default locations](setting-up-and-running-additional-build-agents.md#java-paths), the agent will report an error on starting, the process will not launch and the agent will be shown as disconnected in TeamCity UI.
+If you are trying to launch an agent, and it is not able to find the required Java version (currently Java 6) in any of the [default locations](setting-up-and-running-additional-build-agents.md#java-paths), the agent will report an error on starting, the process will not launch, and the agent will be shown as disconnected in the TeamCity UI.

 If a build agent uses a Java version older than Java 8, you will see the corresponding warning on the agent's page and a [health item](server-health.md) in the web UI.

 <note>

 __Support for Java prior to version 8 on agents will be dropped in TeamCity 2019.2__.
 Consider upgrading Java on the agent if you see the warning.
-An agent machine can have multiple Java versions installed and the agent can use one Java version while the build tasks can use other Java versions.
+An agent machine can have multiple Java versions installed, and the agent can use one Java version while the build tasks use other Java versions.

 Please let us know using any of our [support channels](https://confluence.jetbrains.com/display/TW/Feedback) if your setup depends on the older version of Java and if you will not be able to upgrade to version 8 for some reason.
 </note>